joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

 <li> Move turtle in an arc
 <li> Draw and drop turtle
 </ul>
-The artBoard is build React + p5.js.
+The artBoard is built using React + p5.js.
 The artBoard is divided to 2 parts, artBoardSketch.tsx and artBoardTurtle.tsx .
 The artBoardSketch is responsible for drawing the lines on the canvas, and the artBoardTurtle renders the turtle on canvas.
 Each turtle is linked to a canvas.
-If the user wants to create N turtles then N artBoardSketch will be created and N turtles will be rendered on the artBoardTurtle canvas.
-So in total N + 1 canvases will be created.
+If the user wants to create N turtles, N artBoardSketch will be created, and N turtles will be rendered on the artBoardTurtle canvas.
+So in total, N + 1 canvases will be created.

 ![artBoardStructure](images/artBoardStructure.png)

-The user can define the angle, the disctance and the speed of the turtle.The detail on the functionality and the structure of the artBoard you can see the full documentation [here](./artBoardView.md).
+The user can define the angle, the distance and the speed of the turtle.
+The detail on the functionality and the structure of the artBoard can be seen in the complete documentation [here](./artBoardView.md).

 ### Moving turtle forward